jtl-transit/busdecomp/README.md

 Once the program has finished running, the output .geoJSON file will be saved to the [/output](output) folder with an output filename that is a concatenation of the two input filenames.

-## Examples
+## Use Cases

-These examples demonstrate the utility of `busdecomp` for analyzing changes in bus transit service over long periods of time or between cities with nothing but a pair of GTFS feeds.
+These use cases demonstrate the utility of `busdecomp` for analyzing changes in bus transit service over long periods of time or between cities with nothing but a pair of GTFS feeds.
 Note that neither example includes analysis of a full bus network due to GitHub file size constraints.
 Extended, full-scale versions of these examples and discussion of the results are available in the Supplemental Materials section of the paper.